infinity-arc/temp-demo-sites/em-hybrid-cloud-proposal/public/md/3_operation-to-security.md

 On the local side security is provided with a firewall and network security, it is important that the server where the backups will be temporarily stored has anti-virus software that is run on a regular basis.
 In terms of network security it is important that the network is monitored by software for any breach or irregular activity and maintained on a regular basis.

 > **IMPORTANT NOTICE**: If Infinity Arc is not the service provider of network administration and maintenance liability cannot be accepted in this space for any breach in confidential information.
-But we will ensure that at the point of installation the local network is configured to provide the expected security.
+But we will ensure that at the point of installation, the local network is configured to provide the expected security.

 ### Cloud security